samjwu/ClockCrewCrock/README.md

 ### Motivation

-Since the original idea of Clock Day was to submit something that appears poorly made yet is humorous and satirical (I think), perhaps this is a suitable submission maybe?
+Since the original idea of Clock Day was to submit something that appears poorly made yet is humorous and satirical (I think), this is probably a suitable submission.
+Maybe.

 > "If you put in more than 50 dollars worth of effort you aren't doing it right.
 > Unless you did it to make it look like you didn't put in that much effort in which case you ARE doing it right."